letendrt/Universal-Field-Editor-DATAVERSE/README.md

 ## Overview

 The Universal Field Editor is a Python script that enables batch updates to dataset metadata in Dataverse repositories (including Borealis).
-Instead of manually editing metadata fields through the web interface, you can use CSV files to update multiple datasets at once.
+Instead of manually editing metadata fields through the web interface, you can use CSV files to update multiple datasets at once. <br> <br>

 ### What it does